JCabral22/MyT/README.md

-Simple react website built for mytourni in 2022
+Simple react website + discord.js bot built for mytourni in 2022